 What are the different types of burglar alarm system available?

-Burglar alarm systems have various ways of detecting an intruder, coupled to various methods of raising the alarm – from loud noises and lights, to informing a security centre, and any combination of the above.
+Burglar alarm systems have various ways of detecting an intruder, coupled to various methods of raising the alarm – from loud noises and lights, to informing a security center, and any combination of the above.

-Home systems tend to use two main types of detector.
+Home systems tend to use two main types of detector:

 If you’re a reasonably experienced DIYer a self-install security system is a great option.
 Available as wired or wireless, the latter is easier and quicker to install, but both feature upgrade options such as extra PIRs, magnetic contacts, cameras and remote controls.
 With both variants you ‘personalise’ your system with a PIN that activates and deactivates the alarm.
 A key benefit of a DIY package is that there are no on-going monthly fees.

 The main appeal of a monitored alarm is that if it goes off you know it won’t be ignored because it alerts a security centre that’s manned 24/7, which in turn alerts one or more of your nominated key holders.
 Fitted by professionals, monitored alarms are more expensive than off-the-shelf kits and have monthly fees attached.

 Single magnetic alarms for windows and doors start from as little as £20 each while full DIY security packages range from £100-£300.
 Monitored security systems usually start at £100-150 for installation plus monthly fees of £20-30.